Jitin2102/Data-Science-Projects-Internship/README.md

 **Data-Science-Projects-Internship**
 ***This Repository contains  projects made by me  as Data Science and Analytics intern at Tamizhan Skills.***
+***I've included direct links to my code so anyone—even without prior setup—can run and view the outputs easily on their mobile device.***
 ***🚀 Steps to run code as these are in form of .ipynb:***
 **Links for Projects Environment**
 ***Project 1: Sales Forecasting with Linear Regression***